mikenewbuild/mikefallows/posts/refactoring-a-shopify-upsell-widget-to-a-custom-element.md

 );
 ```

 You don't have to particularly understand in detail what's going on in the example above, but you'll notice that there's a lot of occasions where the code needs to iterate over the DOM elements to get a reference to the relevant product.
 It's possible that it could be done with a different DOM traversal strategy, or maybe there's a better way to store references (quite possible!) that I'm not aware of.
 In this instance, the code needed to account for an unknown number of upsell products, so it has to rely on a lot of assumptions about how the code is set up too.
-There's a trade off between storing the `id` on a parent element (more complex traversing) or adding a reference to the `id` on all the interactive elements.
+There's a trade-off between storing the `id` on a parent element (more complex traversing) or adding a reference to the `id` on all the interactive elements.
 It's much harder for me to feel confident about where the boundaries should be.

-I often have to write code like this for Shopify themes, and I know it's a smell when I have to start querying elements for their state, passing around references (elements, ids) and trying to make unique enough selectors to avoid leaking styles, etc. Traditionally, I would just suck it up and hope that I can still understand it if I ever have to come back to it to make changes.
+I often have to write code like this for Shopify themes, and I know it's a smell when I have to start querying elements for their state, passing around references (elements, ids) or trying to make unique-enough selectors to avoid leaking styles, etc. Traditionally, I would just suck it up and hope that I can still understand it if I ever have to come back to it to make changes.

 ## Enter Custom HTML Elements